 The submitted contest photograph cannot be significantly retouched: nothing in the photographs may be altered, removed, augmented or rearranged.
 Cropping is permitted, as is modest darkening or lightening of parts of the image.

-Photos submissions can fall in eight different categories which include:
+Photos submissions can fall in ten different categories which include:

 - Anyone over the age of 13 can participate in the Photo Contest.